Xilinx/Xilinx_Base_Runtime/README.md

 ## FAQ
 1. Why shuold I install XRT on host if XRT is already installed inside container?
 > XRT contains multiple things: driver, runtime, utilities and etc. Docker container cannot access host kernel directely.
 Therefore, XRT inside container is runtime, and XRT on host talks to kernel as driver.
-> For now, XRT dose NOT support backward.
+> For now, XRT does NOT support backward.
 You need make sure the versions of both host XRT and contanier XRT should be same.

 2. I don't want to run docker in privileged mode.
 How can I map management function and user function as devices?
 > You can use docker run `--device` flag.
 The path of management function is `/dev/xclmgm[num_mgmt]` and the path of user function is `/dev/dri/renderD[num_user]`.